General Information for Incoming and Continuing Students and Postdoctoral Scholars

 Graduate Qualifying, Comprehensive, and Final Exams

-Update (March 18, 2020): In compliance with current campus and state-wide directives, all examinations must now be conducted remotely until the end of Spring 2020.
+Update (March 18, 2020): In compliance with current campus and state-wide directives, all examinations must now be conducted remotely until the end of Summer 2020.
 No in-person examinations will be permitted due to both personal and public health risk.
 All exam participants (committee members and students) must make necessary arrangements to engage in the examination virtually.
 This action is a provisional exception to the Policy on Service on Advanced Degree Committees (GC1998-01) and only applies to the rules regarding remote participation.
 All other aspects of the policy remain in effect.

 - Information for Program Chairs and Coordinators